⏳ 15 min read · Last updated: May 2026

 - Leave the central, newest shoot intact if possible.

 By leaving the base intact, the plant pushes new growth within days.
-Check our seed to harvest countdown tool to predict your ongoing cut cycles.
+Use the seed to harvest countdown tool to predict your ongoing cut cycles and plan meals around your harvest schedule.

 🪱 Preventing Root Issues Over Time